Medical Reviewer

 Statistics on Kratom Use, Misuse, and Addiction

 Kratom use in the US exhibits several correlations with other substance use disorders, shedding light on potential risk factors and patterns of co-occurrence.
-According to recent statistics, an estimated 0.7% of individuals in the U.S. have used kratom in the past year.[7]
+According to recent statistics, an estimated 0.8% of individuals in the U.S. have used kratom in the past year during 2018 and 2019.[7]
 Notably, individuals with a diagnosis of opioid use disorder were found to have significantly increased odds of using kratom, with 10.4% of those with opioid use disorder reporting kratom use—likely owing to its purported ability to help with withdrawal symptoms.
+[8]

 Additionally, kratom use has also been found to be prevalent in individuals who engage in the misuse of other substances.
 Recent data shows that individuals reporting past-year cannabis use (with or without cannabis use disorder), as well as those reporting past-year cocaine use and prescription stimulant misuse, were also at higher odds for kratom use.

-In approximately 80% of cases, individuals who tested positive for kratom or were involved in kratom-related deaths had a history of substance misuse.[8]
+In approximately 80% of cases involving kratom-related deaths, individuals had a history of substance misuse.[9]
 Moreover, 90% of these individuals did not have evidence of current medically supervised pain treatment.

 Kratom Addiction and Abuse